Utah Field House of Natural History State Park Museum

-The Utah Field House of Natural History State Park Museum is a museum in Vernal, Utah, United States.
+The Utah Field House of Natural History State Park Museum is a museum and state park in Vernal, Utah, United States.

 State park

 The Utah Field House of Natural History State Park consists of a 22000 sqft structure on a 2 acre property.
 The museum displays prehistoric geological, anthropological, and natural history items found near the Uinta Mountains and within the Uinta Basin.

 The park has a picnic area, and camping is available at nearby Red Fleet State Park Steinaker State Park and Dinosaur National Monument.

 Museum features

 The Utah Field House of Natural History contains a rotunda, three exhibit halls, a classroom, a theater, and an outdoor garden.

 The Geology Hall displays algae, dinosaur, and mammal fossils spanning more than 600 million years of history.
 There are also artistic representations of these life forms along with paintings of the geology of the region.

 The Anthropology Hall features the human history of the area.
 This includes Fremont Indian artifacts along with reproductions of local petroglyphs.
 There are also more modern Ute handicrafts and other cultural items.

 The Natural History Hall contains examples of animal life native to the area, arranged along a mural of the local environment spanning from the higher altitudes of the Uinta Mountains down to the lower Uinta Basin.

 Outside the museum is the Dinosaur Garden, which features 17 full-sized prehistoric animal replicas from the Pennsylvanian through the Pleistocene epochs on the Geological time scale.
 Highlights include a twenty-foot Tyrannosaurus, a Stegosaurus, and two Moschops.
 The majority of these items were created by sculptor Elbert Porter, and were purchased in 1977 for the Field House.
 The newest addition, obtained by the museum in 1993, is a model of a Coelophysis made by artist David Thomas.